-Revocable Trust vs Irrevocable Trust
+Revocable Trust vs Irrevocable Trust in the US

 A trust could be the best option for individuals to transfer assets either or during their lifetime or after their passing.
 A trust is a separate legal entity created to hold certain assets, managed by the trustee.
 Families tend to rely on trusts for The purposes of estate planning – to plan estate taxes, avoid probate, and transfer wealth.